tpiliposian/audits/README.md

 ## Audits with Hexens

-A sample of the audits I participated in with Hexens:
+Below is a subset of the audits I participated in with Hexens:

 | Protocol | Category | Date | Report |
 | - | - | - | :-: |